RDocTaskForce/testextra/README.md

 }
 ```

-Assuming the preceeding code is in a package file `./R/hello_world.R` running the `extract_tests()` command will create a file `./tests/testthat/test-hello_world.R` with the contents as below.
+Assuming the preceding code is in a package file `./R/hello_world.R` running the `extract_tests()` command will create a file `./tests/testthat/test-hello_world.R` with the contents as below.

 ``` r
 #!
 This file was automatically produced by the testextra package.